NitroNatarajan/webcrawler-http-cli-app/README.md

 # webcrawler-http-cli-app
-To prsctise http protocol learning
+To practise the http protocol by building cli application which is related to web crawl